d1msums/rack-guard/README.md

 # RackGuard

-### Verified IoT telemetry for data-centre monitoring
+### Verified IoT telemetry for data centre monitoring

 **A reading is useful.
 Knowing why you can accept it is better.**